mhbeals/scissorsandpaste/Individual MD Entries/1794-01-27_Glasgow Advertiser_373.md

                     treaty of commerce with France, to be brought into our ports; I have not refused to cause them to be restored, when they were taken within the protection of our territory, or by vessels commissioned, or equipped in a warlike form within the limits of the United States.
-It rests with the wisdom of Congress to correct, im prove, or enforce this plan of procedure; and it will probably be found expedient to extend the legal code, and the jurisdiction of the Courts of the United States to many cases which, though dependent on principles already recognized, demand some further provisions.
+It rests with the wisdom of Congress to correct, improve, or enforce this plan of procedure; and it will probably be found expedient to extend the legal code, andthe jurisdiction of the Courts of the United States to many cases which, though dependent on principles already recognized, demand some further provisions.
 Where individuals shall, within the United States, array themselves in hostility against any of the powers at war, or enter upon